Alaska’s Stonewood Lodge: Remote Lake Clark Luxury

 Customized, All-inclusive Adventure

 An experience at Stonewood Lodge with Stonewood Expeditions combines the deluxe amenities of a premier backcountry lodge and fully guided activities led by experienced outdoorsmen.
-Preston, along with expeditions director Austin Collins, share a life-long passion for adventuring.
+Preston, along with expeditions director Ryan Andrews, share a life-long passion for adventuring.
 Their many trips throughout Alaska and in other parts of the world translate into expert guiding, whether bear viewing, fishing or hiking the back country.

 Several trip itineraries have been crafted based on 4- or 7-day stays and you can choose one of these, or create your own customized adventure.
 Perhaps you want to kayak for a few days, then go bear viewing.
 Or maybe relax and fish right at the Lodge for a week.
 How about booking the Lodge for a private wedding or business retreat?
 There is no end to the combination of activities you can put together to make this your dream trip.